 One Head of School supported this, stating, “Most of our teachers revisit the reports after inspections and try to address what was pointed out, especially areas related to teaching methodology and learner engagement.”
 (HOS2, Personal Communication, 12 March 2025).
 This demonstrates how the feedback from quality inspection inspires self-reflection and self-improvement amongst the teachers.
 Teachers are re-engaged with their practice by considering some of the reports in a manner that seeks to strengthen pedagogical approaches and teaching behaviours that are likely to improve student learning and classroom relations.

-This observation accords with Miovský et al. (2023), who identified that structured feedback promotes self-organization among teachers and their engagement helps them grow professionally.
+This observation accords with Miovský et al. (2023), who identified that structured feedback promotes self-organisation among teachers and their engagement helps them grow professionally.
 Mganga and Lekule (2021) also similarly reported that teachers who intentionally implement the recommendations of quality assurance tended to have significant growth in lesson presentation and classroom control.
 Nevertheless, barriers to full use, such as uneven implementation (as reported in Mwaniki, 2017), can prevent this, with investments in support and follow-up required to ensure feedback reports lead to maximised shift in teaching practices.4.2 Influence on Lesson Planning

 The training feedback reports also affect how teachers prepare lessons.
 It was reported by the teachers that the suggested pointers in the reports became directing principles in framing their lesson plans.
-Such recommendations include fitting learning objectives to curricula, choosing appropriate text materials, and using student-centered teaching styles.
+Such recommendations include fitting learning objectives to curricula, choosing appropriate text materials, and using student-centred teaching styles.
 If the feedback is internalised and used to fine-tune lesson planning, teachers can provide more coherent, challenging lessons informed by desired outcomes (Ferguson, 2011).
 This routine and discipline are logical and directly lead to better student comprehension and results.

 The diversity of responses reflects that of Liuye (2024), who observed that while some teachers modified their practices in response to feedback, some faced challenges to accessibility and/or pertinence.
-Mukhlisin et al. (2024) also emphasized that structured planning cycles, which were evident in the SPMI framework, could help when it comes to incorporating feedback with lesson design, however, as Iloh et al. (2024).
+Mukhlisin et al. (2024) also emphasised that structured planning cycles, which were evident in the SPMI framework, could help when it comes to incorporating feedback with lesson design, however, as Iloh et al. (2024).
 Inconsistent practice in quality assurance policies at the leadership level can lead to variations in how teachers respond to feedback in planning.

 4.3 Addressing Instructional Challenges

 Teachers use feedback to target specific pedagogical challenges.
 Teachers found that feedback for quality assurance helps them to see and address issues in their classroom, such as working with heterogeneous students, timing issues, and focusing on inclusive instruction.
 It is a proactive measure that alleviates immediate teaching concerns and may dent the teacher’s confidence and competence in handling difficult classroom dynamics.
 This was affirmed by a Head of School, who added, "These reports are visited by our teachers after the visit, and we try to work on what is reflected, especially in teaching methods, and how common interest is generated in learners" (HOS7, Comm.
 Personal, March 24, 2025).
 It shows how feedback acts as a motivating force for teachers to reflect on their practices and make the needed changes.
-Tavares et al. (2017) emphasized that feedback creates such a constant culture of growth and sensitivity to the needs of educators and students by focusing on the highest-priority areas, like teaching methods and student engagement.
+Tavares et al. (2017) emphasised that feedback creates such a constant culture of growth and sensitivity to the needs of educators and students by focusing on the highest-priority areas, like teaching methods and student engagement.